resistancelion/p2p5/README.md

 1) Date/time and public entries recording and verifying
 2) MITM with the unauth connection and possible piratage

--- possible solution is to use blockchain as verification or external site(s)
+-- possible solution is to use blockchain or external site as verification